vahidalvandi/v2ray-docker-compose/README.md

 (Client) <-> [ Bridge Server ] <-> [ Upstream Server ] <-> (Internet)
 ```

+This solution provides original VMESS and Shadowsocks (AEAD) protocols.

 #### Using CDN Service

 In this solution, you need one server (upstream) and a domain/subdomain added to a CDN service.